Black hole Near Horizons through the Looking Glass: AdS Black brane

 \section{AdS Black brane}

-We have so far applied our formulation to spherical black holes.
-We now extend the checks of our formulation to black branes and for concreteness choose the AdS black brane.
-The near horizon of the black brane will again be a string-Carroll geometry and now the base space will change from a sphere to a plane.
+The above section dealt with Schwarzschild black holes in asymptotically flat spacetimes in four dimensions.
+We treat the BTZ black hole (with rotations) in AdS$_3$ in the appendix.
+Moving beyond spherical black holes, we now extend the checks of our formulation to black branes and for concreteness choose the AdS black brane.
+The near horizon of the black brane will again be a SC geometry and now the base space will change from a sphere to a plane.